salpida-foundation/salpida-canonical/README.md

 This repository is:

 - a **canonical DOI routing layer**
-- a **reading map for a multi-layer framework**
+- a **reading map for a layered framework**
 - a **public index for human and AI readers**
 - a **structure guide across constitutional, philosophical, technical, and applied layers**

-This repository is intentionally not the whole system.

-It is the map to the system.
+It exists to help readers reach the right authoritative documents quickly.

 ---